cheshi-mantu/shell-scripts-testops/move2saas/manual-steps.md

 - 31860_uaa-db_1 - will be referenced as **uaa-db**
 - 31860_report-s3_1 - will be referenced as **report-s3**

-## Get the passwords for the databases
+## Get the usernames and passwords for the databases

 ```bash
 docker-compose config | grep -e 'uaa:\|report:\|SPRING_DATASOURCE_USERNAME:\|SPRING_DATASOURCE_PASSWORD:'